 It sits right in the sweet spot of the market: much stronger than basic local polish, but far more affordable than imported Italian PU.

-It Handles Hot Tea Cups
+1. It Easily Handles Hot Tea Cups

 If you put a hot cup of tea on a traditional French-polished table, you’ll get a permanent white ring almost instantly.
 Melamine resists moderate heat.
 While you still shouldn’t put a boiling pot directly on it without a coaster, it easily survives the daily realities of an Indian dining table.

-Tough Against Scratches
+2. Tough Against Daily Scratches

 Wooden surfaces get scratched.
 Keys get thrown on console tables, plates get dragged across dining surfaces.
 Because melamine cures into a hard synthetic shell, it takes much more friction to scratch it compared to basic NC lacquer.
 It’s built for homes with kids and heavy usage.

-Fast Drying Time
+3. Incredibly Fast Drying Time

 Nobody wants contractors in their house for a month.
 Melamine becomes touch-dry in about 20 to 30 minutes.
 This means our team can apply multiple coats in a single day.
 The fast drying time also prevents dust from settling into the wet polish, resulting in a much cleaner final look.

-Cost-Effective Quality
+4. Cost-Effective Premium Quality

 Italian PU polish is the gold standard, but it is expensive.
 Melamine gives you a factory-like, glass-smooth finish (either matte or high-gloss) at a fraction of the cost.
 If you are polishing extensive woodwork like wardrobes and internal doors, melamine keeps the budget strictly under control without looking cheap.

-Locks Out Moisture
+5. Reliably Locks Out Moisture

 Wood naturally expands during the monsoon because it absorbs humidity.
 The plastic-like barrier of melamine seals the wood pores completely.
 This stops moisture from getting in, preventing your doors from swelling and getting stuck in their frames during the rainy season.